sciZer0/newdiscoveries/c/README.md

 Importantly, in each of the 4 cases,

-Organism using its resources is pushing the object in a certain direction during 30 seconds by its Hand with same effort (Force) equal to 196 Newtons --  and even when the object is being motionless while the pushing (Case #2 and Case #4), the pushing cannot be for free: some resource is being spent on the pushing.
+Organism using its resources is pushing the object in a certain direction during 30 seconds by its Hand with same effort (Force) equal to 196 Newtons --  and even when the object is staying motionless while the pushing (Case #2 and Case #4), the pushing cannot be for free: some resource is being spent on the pushing.

 The New Concept of Work is: